Abhisheksur123/Weather-App/README.md

 3. Make your changes and commit: `git commit -m 'Add new feature'`
 4. Push to the branch: `git push origin feature/new-feature`
 5. Create a pull request.
+## License

+This project is licensed under the MIT License - see the (LICENSE) file for details.

 Feel free to reach out if you have any questions or feedback!